natcap/invest.users-guide/source/habitat_quality.rst

 * **Threats data** (required).
 A CSV (comma-separated value, .csv) table of all threats you want the model to consider.
 The table contains information on each threat's relative importance or weight and its impact across space.
 The table is also where the filepath names for the threat rasters are defined.
 The filepath name is **relative** to Threats Data CSV input.

-  Each row in the Threats data CSV table is a degradation source, and columns must be named as follows:
+  Each row in the Threats data CSV table is a degradation source, and columns (case-insensitive) must be named as follows:

   * *THREAT*.
 The name of the specific threat.